Python collections module

 namedtuple()

-namedtuple() is actually a factory function to create tuple
+namedtuple() is actually a factory function to create tuple with named fields.

 Since, there is no mention of private scope/properties/variables in Python’s